-In connection with our initial public offering in July 2020, we entered into new employment agreements with Mr. Love and Ms. Lew, which supersede the terms of their prior offer letters.
-We entered into an employment agreement with Mr. Overdorf in connection with his commencement of employment with us in July 2020.
+In connection with our initial public offering in July 2020, we entered into new employment agreements with each of Mr. Love and Dr. Yednock, which superseded the terms of their prior offer letters.
+We entered into an employment agreement with Dr. Artis in connection with his commencement of employment with us in January 2023.
 The employment agreements generally provide for initial base salary, target bonus, initial stock option grants and certain severance benefits as described in more detail below.